Ra ta ta

-"Ra ta ta" is a song by Italian singer Mahmood.
-It was released as a digital download and for streaming on 14 June 2024 by Island Records and Universal Music.
+"Ra ta ta" is a song co-written and recorded by Italian singer Mahmood.
+It was released for digital download and streaming on 14 June 2024 by Island Records and Universal Music.

-The song was written by Alessandro Mahmoud, Jacopo Ettorre, Francesco "Katoo" Catitti and Emilio "Madfingerz" Barberini, and produced by the latter two.
-It was included in the digital reissue of Mahmood's third studio album Nei letti degli altri.
+The song was written by Alessandro Mahmoud, Jacopo Ettorre, Francesco Catitti and Emilio Barberini, and produced by the latter two.
+It was included on the digital reissue of Mahmood's third studio album, Nei letti degli altri.

 Music video

 A music video to accompany the release of "Ra ta ta" was first released onto YouTube on 14 June 2024.
 The video was directed by Attilio Cusani and Mahmood himself, and shot in Tunisia.